adi2194/CloudPress-AWS-WordPress-CICD/README.md

   - Environment and resource parameterization

 - Configuration Management with Ansible
-  - Apache, PHP, MySQL client installation
+  - Modular roles to install and configure Apache, PHP, and MySQL client on EC2
-  - Automated WordPress deployment and configuration
+  - Automated WordPress deployment with setup and tuning of the RDS MySQL database

 - CI/CD Pipeline with Jenkins
   - Fully parameterized pipeline execution
   - Dynamic provisioning based on user-defined inputs